The NYS Workers' Compensation Board has developed the following guidance with respect to various scenarios involving firm or attorney changes.

 Scenario: Law Firm ABC changes its name to Firm ABD, as attorney C has left the firm, and attorney D has been named partner.

-If the FEIN has not been changed, and this is truly only a name change, it can be made by contacting the Board's Customer Support Unit in order to change the firm's name from Firm ABC to Firm ABD.
+If the FEIN has not been changed, and this is truly only a name change, it can be made by contacting the Board's Online Services Technical Support Unit in order to change the firm's name from Firm ABC to Firm ABD.
 The R Number will remain the same.
 No changes will occur with respect to eCase.
 There will be no need for clients of Firm ABC firm to file OC-400 (Notice of Substitution) forms with the Board to acknowledge the change of the firm's name to Firm ABD.

 Scenario: Firm LMNOP is starting up, and has just been assigned a new FEIN.